Purchasing a house for the first time can be confusing. Let me help you. E-mail me at EdKarazin@remax.net to get some free information.

 • Prepare escrow guidelines

-• Meet lender's requirements as outlined in the escrow agreement
+• Meet the bank's standards as specified in the escrow agreement

 • Disburse monies and finalize instructions